aditya-kumar96/FastApiByUdemy/README.md

 ### DBMS
 - we are integrating PostgreSQL in the app
 - having problem in connecting with database , so figuring out the root cause
+- connected with database and use alembic to add new field in the table